MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-5-General-HUD-Program-Requirements-Waivers/subpart-D-Definitions-Section-8-Public-Housing-Assistance-Under-United-States-Housing-Act-1937/section-5.403.md

 *Family* includes, but is not limited to, the following, regardless of actual or perceived sexual orientation, gender identity, or marital status:

-(1) A single person, who may be an elderly person, displaced person, disabled person, near-elderly person, or any other single person; or
+(1) A single person, who may be:

+(i) An elderly person, displaced person, disabled person, near-elderly person, or any other single person;

+(ii) An otherwise eligible youth who has attained at least 18 years of age and not more than 24 years of age and who has left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act (42 U.S.C.
+675(5)(H)), and is homeless or is at risk of becoming homeless at age 16 or older; or

 (2) A group of persons residing together, and such group includes, but is not limited to: